dockstore/dockstore-ui2/src/assets/docs/getting-started-with-dockstore.md

   --git-reference <reference>  Reference to git branch or tag where the CWL and Dockerfile is checked-in

 Optional parameters:
-  --dockerfile-path <file>     Path for the dockerfile, defaults to /Dockerfile --cwl-path <file>            Path for the CWL document, defaults to /Dockstore.cwl --wdl-path <file>            Path for the WDL document, defaults to /Dockstore.wdl --toolname <toolname>        Name of the tool, can be omitted, defaults to null --registry <registry>        Docker registry, can be omitted, defaults to registry.hub.docker.com --version-name <version>     Version tag name for Dockerhub containers only, defaults to latest
+  --dockerfile-path <file>                                 Path for the dockerfile, defaults to /Dockerfile --cwl-path <file>                                        Path for the CWL document, defaults to /Dockstore.cwl --wdl-path <file>                                        Path for the WDL document, defaults to /Dockstore.wdl --test-cwl-path <test-cwl-path>                          Path to default test cwl location, defaults to /test.cwl.json --test-wdl-path <test-wdl-path>                          Path to default test wdl location, defaults to /test.wdl.json --toolname <toolname>                                    Name of the tool, can be omitted, defaults to null --registry <registry>                                    Docker registry, can be omitted, defaults to DOCKER_HUB.
+Run command with no parameters to see available registries.
+  --version-name <version>                                 Version tag name for Dockerhub containers only, defaults to latest.
+  --private <true/false>                                   Is the tool private or not, defaults to false.
+  --tool-maintainer-email <tool maintainer email>          The contact email for the tool maintainer.
+Required for private repositories.
+  --custom-docker-path <custom docker path>                Custom Docker registry path (ex. registry.hub.docker.com).
+Only available for certain registries.

 ------------------
 ```